 Support with WOOF's WooCommerce Products Filter and the WooCommerce Product Table Connector plugin

 Search the knowledge base first, and contact Barn2 Media for support with creating your product tables if needed.

 Troubleshooting tip: If you spot any problems or bugs with the product table, add a product table shortcode (see knowledge base) directly to a normal page and see if the problem appears there too.
-That will help you decide whether it's an issue with the Product Table plugin (in which case you should contact Barn2 Media for support), or the WOOF plugin and connector (which WOOF can help you with).
+That will help you decide whether it's an issue with the Product Table plugin (in which case you should contact Barn2 Media for support), or the WOOF/BeRocket plugin (which the filter plugin company can help you with).

 Are you using WooCommerce Product Tables with AJAX filter widgets?
+Which plugin did you choose?
 Did you find it easy to set up, and how could it be improved?
 We'd love to hear from you!